mattmakai/fullstackpython.com/source/content/pages/07-wsgi-servers/0701-wsgi-servers.markdown

 code for web applications was needed.

 Therefore the Python community came up with WSGI as a standard interface that
-modules and containers could implement to run Python applications.
-WSGI is now the accepted approach for running Python web application code.
+modules and containers could implement.
+WSGI is now the accepted approach for running Python web applications.

 ## WSGI's Purpose